LSSTDESC/start_paper/doc/desc-0000-start_paper-intro/README.md

-## 0000-paper_title
+## desc-0000-start_paper-intro
-# The Title of This Paper
+# How to Start Writing an LSST DESC Paper

-* First Author, Second Author, Another Author *
+* Phil Marshall, Alex Drlica-Wagner, Heather Kelly, Jonathan Sick *

-A very brief description of your paper, for the folder's README.
-(Once you've typed this, you'll be asked for two more items: a short_title and a serial_number, that will be used to set the paper's folder name.
-The serial number can be changed later, so choosing 0000 is fine.)
+A short paper describing the "start_paper" project, including the cookiecutter mechanism and the various templates.

 ## Editing this Paper